MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 Azure Quantum Credits consumption is based on a resource-usage model defined by each provider and cost of use is deducted from your credits.
 To see the offering of each quantum hardware provider and how they track the credits usage, see [Azure Quantum pricing](xref:microsoft.quantum.providers-pricing).

 > [!TIP]
 > If you have consumed all the credits and you need more, you can apply to the [**Azure Quantum Credits Program**](https://aka.ms/aq/credits).
-Microsoft offers up to 10,000 USD extra Azure Quantum Credits for use on quantum hardware For more information see [FAQ: Applications to the Azure Quantum Credits Program](xref:microsoft.quantum.credits.credits-faq).
+Microsoft offers up to $10,000 (USD) extra Azure Quantum Credits for use on quantum hardware.
+For more information, see [FAQ: Applications to the Azure Quantum Credits Program](xref:microsoft.quantum.credits.credits-faq).

 ## Next Steps